indaco/tempo/README.md

 `tempo sync` uses guard markers in `.templ` files to locate where CSS and JS should be injected.

-- Default markers:
+By default, it looks for the following markers:

 ```templ
 /* [tempo] BEGIN - Do not edit!
 This section is auto-generated. */
 /* [tempo] END */
 ```

-- These can be customized in your `tempo.yaml` file under the `templates.guard_marker` setting.
+Only the text inside square brackets (`[tempo]`) can be customized in your `tempo.yaml` file under the `templates.guard_marker` setting.

 > [!IMPORTANT]
 > If no guard markers are present, `tempo sync` will **skip** the file, ensuring only intended sections are updated.